shangyuj/2200-messed-up/index.md

 # English 2200

 ## 10/3 Verb phrases

+### Long verb phrase (LVP) vs. verb phrase (VP) vs. Main Verb (MV)
+The LVP consists of the verb phrase plus all other constituents that are required by the main verb.

 ### The Verb-Auxiliary-Modal hierarchy
 - Verb
    - Auxiliary
       - Modal

+What makes modals different from general auxiliaries?
+- grammatical tense
+- semantics

 ## 10/1 Intro to Tree Diagrams
 ### Announcements